rajjaiswal159/col-car-price-prediction/README.md

 jupyter notebook jupyter_file.ipynb

-Note: After run the notebook you can save by comment out the last two cells.
+Note: After run the notebook you can save the model by comment out the last two cells.

 📝 License
 This project is open-source and available under the MIT License.